jkbrzt/django-settings-export/README.rst

 Exceptions
 ----------

+These custom exceptions can be thrown:

 * Listing an undefined setting key in ``SETTINGS_EXPORT`` results in an ``UndefinedSettingError``.
 * Accessing a unexported setting key on the ``settings`` object in a template results in an ``UnexportedSettingError``.

+All subclass from ``django_settings_export.SettingsExportError``.